Proposed sentencing, drug penalty changes show divide in Nebraska criminal justice hearing

 It was already clear that public officials who were part of a months-long dive into Nebraska criminal justice data weren't all on board with every resulting idea for policy reform.
 But a public hearing on a bill informed by that process Wednesday further showcased those divides.

-Legislative Bill 920, introduced by State Sen. Steve Lathrop of Omaha, contains a range of efforts aimed at spending state money more wisely and reducing prison overcrowding and recidivism.
+LB920, introduced by Sen. Steve Lathrop of Omaha, contains a range of efforts aimed at spending state money more wisely and reducing prison overcrowding and recidivism.
 Lathrop chairs the Judiciary Committee and co-chaired the working group that produced the ideas.
 That process was facilitated by the nonprofit Crime and Justice Institute.

 People are also reading…

-On Wednesday, he referenced a chart with prison population projections and what prison capacity would be if the Legislature approves a new 1,500-bed prison to replace the state penitentiary in Lincoln, as requested by Gov. Pete Ricketts and corrections director Scott Frakes.
+On Wednesday, he referenced a chart with prison population projections and what prison capacity would be if the Legislature approves a new 1,500-bed prison to replace the Nebraska State Penitentiary, as requested by Gov. Pete Ricketts and corrections director Scott Frakes.
 The chart showed that, even with that new prison, the system would still be overcrowded come 2030.
 Specifically, the gap between the average daily population and operational capacity (125% of the capacity for which it's designed) would be 1,326 beds.

 The state asked for CJI's help because those who've been paying attention know that "we cannot build our way out of this problem," Lathrop said.